 Hire the right staff for your receptionist position in your cannabis dispensary

 Once hired, receptionists must be trained on your point of sale platform.
 Fortunately, as technology evolves, there are now solutions available to streamline the process and make it easier for you to handle high volumes of clients efficiently and effectively.
-Every system is different and the steps may vary.
+All POS systems are different and the steps may vary.

 Meadow’s best-in-class intake flow feature can help you simplify administrative tasks like document collection so you can focus on providing an excellent customer experience every time.
 Quickly train your staff with Meadow Mastery–the free, online, self-paced video training resource that can be used to quickly get new employees up to speed.
-There is a course that was specifically created for the front desk check-in role.
+Not to mention, virtual training and planning ahead will save you on dispensary payroll and overhead.
+Meadow offers an online course that was specifically created for the front desk check-in role.

 Read more: How to Create A New-Hire Training & Onboarding Plan for Your Dispensary Staff

 Greeting customers and verifying their medical recommendations and IDs is an important part of the dispensary experience in states like California, New Jersey, Michigan and Massachusetts.
-Before you get started there are a couple steps to take: getting familiar with your point of sale platform as each offers different features; understanding shop flow such as how many people can or should be on the retail floor at once; then finally checking customer's IDs for authentication purposes along with proper medical recommendations when needed.
+Before you get started there are a couple steps to take: getting familiar with your POS system as each offers different features; understanding shop flow such as how many people can or should be on the retail floor at once; then finally checking customer's IDs for authentication purposes along with proper medical recommendations when needed.

 Check out this quick clip from a Meadow Mastery course highlighting how simple and fast it is to create new customer profiles.